iuliiazhelem/Auth0CognitoIntegration/README.md

     }
 ```

-Before using the example please make sure that you change some keys in Info.plist with your data:
+Before using the example please make sure that you changed some keys in the `Info.plist`file with your data:
 - Auth0ClientId
 - Auth0Domain
 - CognitoIDPUrl